 Community Learning Development Standards Council (CLDSC) would like to congratulate you on your acceptance to your learning programme.
 Further information about us

 Your educational provider will be arranging induction for you as part of your learning experience but we wanted to introduce ourselves and introduce the (NAME of PACK to be entered once decided) to you.
 This is designed to support you, your educational provider and your practice supervisor when it comes to the practice placement element of your programme.
-As a Professional Community Learner and Development (CLD) practitioner it will be important that you take responsibility for the quality of your learning and especially ensuring that you received the best practice experience possible.
-IT will be your responsibility to ensure this PACK is used to support your experience.
+As a Professional Community Learning and Development (CLD) practitioner it will be important that you take responsibility for the quality of your learning and especially ensuring that you receive the best practice experience possible.
+It will be your responsibility to ensure this PACK is used to support your experience.
 It could be said that this PACK forms a contract between you, your educational provider and your practice placement agency.
 You are at the heart of this learning and so it is right that you take control to ensure this support pack works for you and your learning experience.

-As part of your learning you have the opportunity to Register as a Member of the CLDSC (if you have not already done so).
+As part of your learning you have the opportunity to Register as an Associate Member of the CLDSC (if you have not already done so).
 This link provides details of the simple process to do this.

 If you wish to discuss this pack further please contact CLDSC at contact@cldstandardscouncil.org.uk and title your email Practice Placement query.